Andreas Willett1

 (circa 1537 - 24 April 1601)

-John Willett was born circa 1537 in Bradwell near the sea, Essex, England.1 He was the son of Jean Willett.1
+John Willett was born circa 1537 in Bradwell-Juxta-Mer [now Bradwell-on-Sea], Essex, England.1 He was the son of Jean Willett.1

-John married Anne Kirbie on April 22, 1560 in Bradwell near the sea.2 John was a skilled merchant mariner.3
+He married Anne Kirbie on April 22, 1560 in Bradwell-Juxta-Mer [now Bradwell-on-Sea].2 Having a home along the sea, allowed him to become a successful, highly skilled merchant mariner.3

 Children of John Willett and Anne Kirbie